dataobservatory-eu/competition-data-observatory/content/services/metadata/index.md

 Updating descriptive metadata, such as bibliographic citation files, descriptions and sources to data files downloaded from the internet, versioning spreadsheet documents and presentations is usually a hated and often neglected task withing organization, and rightly so: these boring and error-prone tasks are best left to computers.

 {{< figure src="/media/img/gems/n-RFId0_7kep4-unsplash.jpg" caption="Already adjusted spreadsheets are re-adjusted and re-checked.
 Hours are spent on looking for the right document with the rigth version.
 Duplicates multiply.
 Already downloaded data is downloaded again, and miscategorized, again.
-Finding the data without map is a treasure hunt." numbered="false" >}}
+Finding the data without map is a treasure hunt.
+Photo: © [N.](https://unsplash.com/photos/RFId0_7kep4?utm_source=unsplash)" numbered="false" >}}

 The lack of time and resources spend on documentation over time reduces reusability and significantly increases data processing and supervision or auditing costs.